One Heavenly Night

 One Heavenly Night is a 1931 American pre-Code film, produced by Samuel Goldwyn, released through United Artists, and directed by George Fitzmaurice.
+The film is now in the public domain as it was copyrighted on 20 December 1930 (Registration Number LP1842).

 This film brought Goldwyn his worst reviews and largest financial loss ($300,000) since going independent in 1923.
 However, the profits from Whoopee!
 (1930) more than made up the difference.